 - First thing in the morning SBS, spit, brush teeth and scrape tongue – within 3 minutes of arising brush teeth then scrape your tongue, removing the coating on your tongue in the morning will stop excess mucous build up in the throat, nose, lungs and prevent the lymph from becoming thick and sluggish.

 - Morning cleansing drink – take ½ tsp lemon juice, ½ tsp grated ginger, ½ tsp fenugreek pwder , ½ tsp honey mix with warm water and drink.
 Fenugreek is good for taking out excess mucous from the tissues, works well with fat metabolism and removes sluggishness from the lymph.

-- Nasya – place 2 drops of warm medicated nasal oil ( available for purchase at the Yoga Therapy and Ayurveda Wellness Centre) up the nose this counters sinus congestion, removes deep seated mucous in the sinus area and reduces heaviness in the head.
+- Nasya – place 2 drops of warm medicated nasal oil ( available for purchase at the Ayurveda & Yoga Therapy Clinic) up the nose this counters sinus congestion, removes deep seated mucous in the sinus area and reduces heaviness in the head.

 - Take 10 slow long breathes at least 3 times a day to counteract the heavy damp and thick qualities in the environment which can impact on the quality of our breath and the health of our lungs.
 Not only is the breath revitalising but helps to calm and steady the mind.

 - Self-massage – 3 times weekly fairly vigorous strokes with warm black sesame seed oil or kapha oil (available for purchase at the centre) This promotes good circulation and lymphatic flow counters sluggishness in the body and helps to strengthen immune system.